alessio-git21/Global-warming-and-CO2-emission-a-study-about-correlation-and-causation/README.md

 The analysis demonstrated the causal relationship between the CO2 emission from human activities and the anomalous increase in the Earth’s average temperature with 90% confidence.
 Concepts used:
-* spearman rank order correlation test
+* Spearman rank order correlation test
 * mutual information
 * time series stationarity: the Dickey-Fuller test
 * Granger test for causality